Rorywx16/Rorywx16/README.md

 - 👋 Hi, I’m @Rorywx16
 - 👀 I’m interested in PTGW
 - 🌱 I’m currently learning programing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on numerical simulation of the early
 - 📫 How to reach me ...

 <!---